Smart ways to use your bonusFinances

-If you’re expecting a bonus check from your employer this year, you may be tempted to blow it all on the latest iPhone or a bigger TV.
-But before you decide to splurge, first take a look at your overall financial picture to make sure you’re taking the best advantage of that extra cash:
+If you receive a bonus check from your employer this year, it’s important to take a look at your overall financial picture to make sure you’re taking the best advantage of that extra cash:

 - Pay down debt.